x

 Advising & Registration

-If answers to questions may not be found on the “FAQs Undergraduate” tab, please feel free to email your assigned advisor as indicated on your degree works.
+If answers to questions are not found on the "FAQs Undergraduate" tab, please email your assigned Academic Success Coach as indicated on your degree works.

-Graduates: You may refer to " FAQS Graduates" for immediate answers to your questions below.
-If answers to questions may not be found on the Graduate FAQS tab, please feel free to email Virginia Lopez: virginia.lopez@tamiu.edu in regard to your specific questions.
+Graduates: You may refer to " FAQs Graduates" for immediate answers to your questions below.
+If answers to questions may not be found on the Graduate FAQs tab, please email Virginia Lopez: virginia.lopez@tamiu.edu regarding your questions.

 Have Rep exam questions or need more information- Contact texesprep@tamiu.edu for more information

-Advising Sessions with your Assigned Advisor by Appointment Only!
+Advising Sessions with your assigned Academic Success Coach by Appointment Only!

 Arcelia Gonzalez